- AirSep Focus

-Paintball guns are allowed in checked baggage and are not subject to the container requirements of firearms.
-Customers must declare the paintball gun at the ticket counter.
+Paintball and Airsoft guns are allowed in checked baggage and are not subject to the container requirements of firearms.
+Customers must declare the paintball or Airsoft gun at the ticket counter.

 Compressed gas cylinders are allowed in checked baggage or as a carryon only if the regulator valve is completely disconnected from the cylinder and the cylinder is no longer sealed (i.e., the cylinder has an open end).
 TSA Agents must visibly ensure that the cylinder is completely empty and that there are no prohibited items or paintballs inside.

 Firearms must be encased in a hard, locked container that is of sufficient strength to withstand normal handling, as follows:

 - A firearm in a hard, locked container may be placed inside a soft, unlocked suitcase.

 - A firearm placed inside a hard-sided, locked suitcase must be encased in a hard-sided, locked container.